Brahmin Solutions

 When establishing your quality control strategy, you'll want to consider things like how often you check your products, how you correct a product that doesn't meet your metrics, and what metrics you're grading for in the first place.

-When it comes to determining the frequency of checks, consider the nature of your product and the complexity of your manufacturing process.
+When it comes to determining the frequency of checks, consider the nature of your product and the complexity of your production process.
 For example, high-risk industries like pharmaceuticals may need daily or even hourly inspections, whereas less critical products might only require weekly checks.
 Analyzing historical data on defects can also help pinpoint when errors are most likely to occur, allowing you to time your checks more effectively.

 Effective corrective actions begin with identifying the root cause of defects.
 Utilize tools such as fishbone diagrams or the 5 Whys technique to dig deeper into why a problem exists rather than just addressing the surface issue.
 Once the root cause is identified, develop a step-by-step action plan to address the specific problem.
 This may involve adjusting manufacturing processes, offering additional training for staff, or sourcing higher-quality materials.